Uniswap/v3-new-chain-deployments/README.md

 # Update Info Site
 The [info.uniswap.org](https://info.uniswap.org) is another key piece of the Uniswap Ecosystem, where users go to get reliable data.
 Having a working Subgraph is a requirement for this step.
 If The Graph does not yet support your chain, these instructions will not work for you.
 You may either proceed without adding your chain to [info.uniswap.org](https://info.uniswap.org) or feel free to propose another solution to support it.

 If you were able to get a Subgraph working you can proceed to add your chain to the Info site.
-The process will be similar to updating the App site, we recommend following the changes made for another chain deployment ([Celo example](https://github.com/Uniswap/v3-info/)) to see the changes you'll need to make.
+The process will be similar to updating the Interface, we recommend referencing the changes made for a recent integration ([Celo example](https://github.com/Uniswap/v3-info/)) to better understand the changes required.
 At a high level, the changes will be:

  - **[ TODO ]**